KrisQuiBo/rock-paper-scissors/README.md

-This project takes Rock Paper Scissors logic used in the console and migrates it to a UI experience on the DOM.
+This project takes Rock Paper Scissors logic previously crated to be used in the console and migrates it to a UI experience on the DOM.